reveal/revealjs.com/src/react.md

 ```
 #### React Islands

-If you only want to sprinkle a few components into specific slides, we recommended you make the react root element a separate element that sits outside of the reveal container div and then **use [react portals](https://react.dev/reference/react-dom/createPortal) to place react component into specific sections.**
+If you only want to sprinkle a few components into specific slides, we recommend you make the react root element a separate element that sits outside of the reveal container div and then **use [react portals](https://react.dev/reference/react-dom/createPortal) to place react component into specific sections.**

 For a simple Vite project you might end up with an `index.html` that looks like:
 ```html